m4heshd/ufc-ripper/README.md

 This isn't a tool created for pirating your copyrighted content.
 This tool requires a **PAID FIGHT PASS SUBSCRIPTION** to function.
 This merely eliminates the need to stream a massive amount of data through metered connections every time you want to go back and watch your favorite fighters.
 I want your fighters to be paid more.
 Not less.
-This tool is not in any way meant to rob you or them of any income coming in.
+This tool is not in any way meant to rob you or them of any revenue coming in.

 The whole reason for me to create this tool is for my own need.
 I live in a third-world country that was destroyed by politicians.
 That made internet services more of a luxury than a right for the people of this country.
 Our internet